Storage, Sync and Sharing

 Sharing

-How does the database decide who can update the metadata?
+How does the ledger decide who can update the metadata?
 We leave it up to the host environment – this is one of the benefits of being embedded.
 What matters for sharing is that only the correct users can update the metadata endpoint.
 Each host environment has strengths, so you should choose the one that best fits your use case.

-In the IPFS connector, database update access is delegated with UCAN, so users can share data with each other without a central server.
+In the IPFS connector, ledger update access is delegated with UCAN, so users can share data with each other without a central server.
 Your app can have custom UCAN capabilities, and users can delegate more than just service access.
 In the Fireproof examples, we delegate access to to update w3clock, a CRDT clock that inspired the Fireproof metadata connector.

 Fireproof shines when it is shared amongst a collaborative group.
 Because it is immutable you can also rollback to previous state, limiting the potential for damage, accidental or otherwise.